Japan demands U.S. find drugs compromise in Pacific trade talks

 Harper's Conservatives are on course to win the most seats in the Oct.
 19 election but may lose their majority, and the main opposition party has said it would not feel itself bound by any TPP deal that Harper negotiated.

+TPP trade ministers, most of whom arrived in Atlanta on Wednesday, had initially hoped to wrap up talks by Thursday.

-(Additional reporting by Ana Isabel Martinez in Atlanta and David Ljunggren in Montreal; Editing by Raissa Kasolowsky, Bernard Orr)
+(Additional reporting by Krista Hughes and Ana Isabell Martinez in Atlanta and David Ljunggren in Montreal; Editing by Raissa Kasolowsky)